-On November 5th in Chester County, important judicial appointments, the sheriff position, and the Register of Wills are on the countywide ballot.
+On November 5th in Chester County, county commissioners, key judicial appointments, the sheriff position, and the Register of Wills are on the countywide ballot.

 Winning those seats could transform Chester County for years to come!
 The positions up for grabs can shift the balance of our courts and deliver much-needed criminal justice reform.

 Every election matters, and we’re urging the Democrats of Chester not only to vote, but to support our Democratic candidates every day until Election Day.
 Here’s who you’ll see on the ballot in countywide races this November and how to help them win.

 Pennsylvania Superior Court

 Thousands rely on Pennsylvania courts for a fair shot in the era of mass incarceration, anti-union litigation, and GOP gerrymandering.
 We must ensure the Superior Court—our state’s second highest circuit—consists of judges who work for the people!